srijan-shrivastava/hybrid-rag-bench/README.md

 Built to answer, with numbers instead of folklore: *which parts of a "modern RAG stack" actually pay for themselves?*

-The same retrieval stack is also exposed as an [MCP server](#mcp-server), so the measured retriever is directly callable from a model client.
+The benchmark measures the retriever; the MCP server makes the same retriever callable.

 ## Results